 STAY: Ithaca Marriott Downtown on the Commons

 This boutique-style hotel is right on Ithaca Commons.
-Rooms and common areas appeal to trend-forward travelers.
 Not your standard issue corporate Marriott, the smallish lobby encompasses a two-person reception area, one wall fashioned like a library with stocked bookshelves, some seating, and a larger restaurant area.
 On any given night you might find a raging game of Trivial Pursuits or a Wine or Food tasting event.
-It’s a happy, happening place, and a great center of town option for a mid-high-end stay.
+It’s a happy, happening place, and a great center-of-town option for a mid-high-end stay.

 Modern guest rooms are small and compact – with teak platform beds clad in white duvets, one wall stamped with graphic art, and plenty of outlets: two above each nightstand are super convenient.